 The form of chorea seen most often in children is called Sydenham’s chorea.
-It is extremely rare and occurs after streptococcal infections.
-Other rare causes of chorea in children include side effects from medication or toxins, stroke, and genetic metabolic conditions.
+It is extremely rare and occurs after strep (streptococcal) infections.
+Other rare causes of chorea disease in children include side effects from medication or toxins, stroke, and genetic metabolic conditions.

-Because the symptoms and effects of complex movement disorders vary depending on the type of disorder, the impact on quality of life differs from person to person.
+Because the symptoms and effects of complex movement disorders in children vary depending on the type of disorder, the impact on quality of life differs from person to person.

 Some common symptoms and effects of complex movement disorders include: